 - Due to the authentication, publishers can sell inventory at a better price

 - Creates an authentic and transparent environment for programmatic advertising

 Marketers often get confused between ads.cert and ads.txt.
 Some say that ads.cert is an update to ads.txt technology.
 But this is not true.
 Ads.txt and ads.cert go hand in hand.

-Ads.txt authenticates the seller and ads.cert authenticates the inventory.
+Ads.txt authenticates the seller and ads.cert authenticate the inventory.

 Similarly, digital inventory buyer will start by making sure that the seller has authority to sell the inventory.
 This is achieved by ads.txt.
 After that, the buyer will look for types of inventories on sale.
 If the inventory is authentic and satisfies the requirement, the buyer will purchase it.

-We learnt that ads.txt and ads.cert work together to provide transparent programmatic buying.
-Both seller and buyer need to go along with the rules of the ads.txt and ads.cert to bring fairness to the industry.
+We learned that ads.txt and ads.cert work together to provide transparent programmatic buying.
+Both sellers and buyers need to go along with the rules of the ads.txt and ads.cert to bring fairness to the industry.
 However, the success of this method depends on industry adoption.
 Ads.cert brings some solutions on the table.
 But the fight against ad fraud fight isn’t over yet.